herdiansc/gender_by_mm/README.md

-# gender_by_mm
+# Gender Classification based on Music and Movie Preferences with Keras
-An experimentation on gender classification by music and movie preferences using neural network with keras.
+This is an experimentation on gender classification using neural network with keras.
+The classification will be done by building neural network model based on music and movie preferences.

 This is an experimentation of simple neural network in python.